 I don’t recommend driving in Sri Lanka – so if you aren’t a fan of public transportation, you will have to hire a car with a driver.
 Make sure to haggle the prices, and they will be inflated for tourists.

-If you are heading to Kandy straight from the airport, you can book your transfer here.
+If you are heading to Kandy straight from Colombo, you can book your transfer here.

 If you are traveling from Galle, book your transfer here.